Jia7878/EndoCLIP/README.md

 ## Data: EndoReport100

+If EndoCLIP or EndoReport100 is useful for your research, please cite our paper: [A report-grounded vision-language foundation model for colonoscopy from 280,000 routine reports](https://arxiv.org/abs/2607.28466).

 The de-identified **EndoReport100** release contains **100 cases** and **7,003 frames**, together with frame-level annotations and instance metadata.